American Express Foundation

 Since the American Express Foundation operates on an invitation-only basis, success depends on strategic alignment rather than traditional application strength.
 Key factors include:

-Scale and Capacity: Recent grantees include major national organizations (American Red Cross, World Central Kitchen, International Rescue Committee, Habitat for Humanity) as well as program-specific recipients like the 50 historic restaurants receiving $50,000 each.
-The Foundation gives "to large national and global organizations" but also supports targeted programs for smaller entities through structured initiatives.
+Scale and Capacity: Recent grantees include major national organisations (American Red Cross, World Central Kitchen, International Rescue Committee, Habitat for Humanity) as well as programme-specific recipients like the 50 historic restaurants receiving $50,000 each.
+The Foundation gives "to large national and global organisations" but also supports targeted programmes for smaller entities through structured initiatives.

-Focus on Underrepresented Communities: The Foundation specifically supports programs serving "racial, ethnic and Indigenous minorities, women, refugees, incarcerated or formerly incarcerated, unhoused and formerly unhoused people, veterans or families of veterans, disadvantaged youth or people."
-Organizations with demonstrated track records serving these populations align with the "Backing Equal Futures" priority.
+Focus on Underrepresented Communities: The Foundation specifically supports programmes serving "racial, ethnic and Indigenous minorities, women, refugees, incarcerated or formerly incarcerated, unhoused and formerly unhoused people, veterans or families of veterans, disadvantaged youth or people."
+Organisations with demonstrated track records serving these populations align with the "Backing Equal Futures" priority.

-Leadership Development Commitment: As stated by President Timothy McClimon, "For more than a decade, American Express has invested in targeted programs that develop the critical leadership skills of nonprofit and social purpose leaders."
-Organizations that incorporate leadership development components or have leaders who have participated in the Leadership Academy may have stronger alignment.
+Leadership Development Commitment: The Foundation has invested over $100 million since 2007 in programmes that develop critical leadership skills of nonprofit and social purpose leaders.
+Organisations that incorporate leadership development components or have leaders who have participated in the Leadership Academy may have stronger alignment.

 Innovation in Core Areas: Recent initiatives show the Foundation's interest in innovative approaches, including climate resilience for small businesses, historic preservation tied to economic development (historic restaurants), and future-of-work skills for youth in green economy and digital futures.